Did the Neurons Read your Book? Document-level Membership Inference for Large Language Models: Experimental setup

 \subsubsection{Methodology parameters}

-We here describe the values for the parameters listed in our methodology (Sec.~\ref{sec:methodology}) used in the experiments.
+We here describe the methodology parameters (Sec.~\ref{sec:methodology}) used in our experiments.

-\begin{enumerate} \item For context length $C$ used in querying the model, we evaluate for three different values$\{128, 1024,2048\}$, the last of which is same as the maximum context length $\maxcontextlength$. \item As $D_\text{ref}$ to compute the normalization dictionaries in $\normalization$, we use the same sets of documents used to train the meta-classifier.
-This means that $k-1 = 4$ chunks, with a total $800$ members and $800$ non-members are used, leading to $|D_\text{ref}| = 1,600$ for every run. \item For the feature extractor \textit{AggFE} we use a set of percentiles $X_\text{perc} = \{1, 5, 10, 25, 50, 75, 90, 95, 99\}$.
-For feature extractor \textit{HistFE}, we use number of bins $N_b = 1,000$. \item For the meta-classifier $\metaclassifier$ we use a random forest classifier from scikit-learn~\cite{scikit-learn} with 500 trees of a maximum depth of 5 and a minimum of samples per leaf of 3. \end{enumerate}
+As context length $C$ to query the model, we consider three different values$\{128, 1024,2048\}$, the last of which is same as the maximum context length $\maxcontextlength$.
+As $D_\text{ref}$ to compute the normalization dictionaries in $\normalization$, we use the same sets of documents used to train the meta-classifier.
+This means that $k-1 = 4$ chunks, with a total $800$ members and $800$ non-members are used, leading to $|D_\text{ref}| = 1,600$ for every run.
+For feature extractor \textit{AggFE} we use a set of percentiles $X_\text{perc} = \{1, 5, 10, 25, 50, 75, 90, 95, 99\}$ and for \textit{HistFE} number of bins $N_b = 1,000$.
+For the meta-classifier $\metaclassifier$ we use a random forest classifier from scikit-learn~\cite{scikit-learn} with 500 trees of a maximum depth of 5 and a minimum of samples per leaf of 3.
 We ran all language model queries on a set of A100 NVIDIA GPUs with a floating point precision of 16 bits.